Bira/octopus-carnival/_posts/2022-09-16-mind-flayer.md

 line, using Tentacle Warps to keep them close and to keep defenders away.
 It also has enough melee reach to fight from behind a wall of soldiers or brutes, and pairs well with other enemies that inflict forced teleports.

+## Final Impressions

+All the mind flayers here have interesting mechanics, and I particularly like this edition's take on the elder brain as a highly mobile close-range combatant.
+It's probably the last thing your players will expect if they're used to the more static depiction from other editions.

+[1]: {{ "/projects/mm3-4e" | relative_url }}